x-saim/LightBnB/README.md

 ### Prerequisites
 - Make sure you have Postgres SQL installed on your system.
-- Start the Postgres SQL server by running the command `startpostgres`.
+- Start the Postgres SQL server by running the command `startpostgres` and `psql`.

 ### Database Setup

+#### Migrations
-1. Connect to the lightbnb database by using the command \c lightbnb in your Postgres SQL client.
+1. Connect to the lightbnb database by using the command `\c` lightbnb in your Postgres SQL client: `\c lightbnb`
 2. Inject the database queries by executing the following commands:

 - `\i migrations/01_schema.sql`
 - `\i migrations/02_schema.sql`

 This will create the necessary tables and set up the schema for the LightBnB application.

+3. Before moving on, make sure all of the tables exist in the database by typing `\dt` at the psql prompt.

+#### Seeds & Data

+1. The repo contains preloaded seed files that include sample data.
+Run the seed files by inputting the following command in your CLI: `\i seeds/01_seeds.sql` and `\i seeds/02_seeds.sql`.

 ### Running the Server